Agnes of Burgundy, Duchess of Aquitaine: Later life

 He was succeeded by his brother, Geoffrey Guy, who took the dynastic name of William VIII.
-The young count had remained close to Geoffrey because he was the only father figure he knew and he reconciled with Anjou.
-But only during Geoffrey's lifetime, in fact, after Geoffrey's death, William did not hesitate to attack his heirs and assume control of Saintonge from 1062.
+The young count had remained close to his step-father, Geoffrey, as the only father figure he knew, and he reconciled with Anjou.
+But only during Geoffrey's lifetime.
+In fact, after Geoffrey's death, William did not hesitate to attack his heirs and assume control of Saintonge from 1062.
 Agnes, despite her retirement, was still very active and did not hesitate to travel throughout Poitou to participate in donations or simply see her son at the court of Poitiers.
 In 1062, Agnes with her daughter, Empress Agnes, petitioned Pope Alexander II to place St. Nicholaus of Poitou under apostolic protection.
 Agnes died on 10 November 1068.
 She is buried at St. Nicolas de Poitiers.